Purebred Alaskan Malamute Puppies

 Alaskan Malamutes and Aesthetic Tests: Additionally, there are Aesthetic Tests (and which have NOTHING to do with health) available for the Alaskan Malamute: DNA - B Locus (brown); DNA - D Locus (dilute); DNA - E Locus (white); DNA - Long Coat Test.
 They do not cost much but can preserve or eliminate certain coat colors or traits.

-Alaskan Malamutes and Chondrodysplasia Certification (also known as dwarfism and CHD): Causes severe and visible deformities in the front end of a Malamute, namely bent and twisted legs.
-While it's been around for a long, long time, it is a very rare thing to occur.
-Many are certified via the Alaskan Malamute Club of America due to unbroken certification of ancestors through a combination of test breeding, blood testing and pedigree examination.
-Unfortunately, every once in a while a CHD Malamute turns up in a normal breeding program, with and without, the CHD Certificate.
+Unfortunately, every once in a while a CHD Malamute turns up in a normal breeding program, with, and without, the CHD Certificate.
 Others cannot get the certification due to no test breeding (breeding to a known carrier of the disease), failure of historic Malamute breeders to secure the certificate of ancestors in a timely manner or disregard, disgust for the entire process.
 Any puppy I produce would be guaranteed to not demonstrate the defect, for life.
-My dogs currently qualify for the Australian CHD papers and have them.
-The AMCA however is in the process of changing their program back to what the Australian Club currently uses.
-Will update my site accordingly, as changes occur.
+My dogs have for the Alaskan Malamute Club of America (AMCA) CHD certificate and the Australian CHD certification.

 Slushpuppy Registered Alaskan Malamute Puppies and Breeder || Ontario, Canada || www.myalaskanmalamute.com